 Using it before blow-drying can help prevent frizziness.
 It also adds a healthy shine.
 However, the main benefit is how it protects your hair from sun damage, debris, smoke, and other environmental hazards.
 Regular use is beneficial for the long-term health of your hair.

 You don’t need to use much serum to experience the benefits.
-Just apply a few drops to your scalp and then brush or comb them through your hair.
+Instead, apply a few drops to your scalp and then brush or comb them through your hair.

 While not strong enough for solo use, it’s an easy, protective addition to your hairstyling routine.